mbbx6spp/ruby-procinfo/README.md

-At the moment it only implements process information retrieved from the `getrusage` POSIX system call for the current process (`SELF`) and children processes (`CHILDREN`).
-Therefore, this is compatible with POSIX-compatible OSes.
+At the moment it only implements process information retrieved from the `getrusage` POSIX system call for the current process (`SELF`) and children processes (`CHILDREN`) plus uname system information.

-More is coming.
+This is compatible with POSIX-compatible OSes.

 ## Example Usage